Child Custody Lawyers for Fathers Specializing in Complex Cases

 Types of Child Custody

 One of the most contested and emotionally charged issues in the area of family law is child custody and visitation.
 For most people there are few things, if any, as important to their happiness and well being as the happiness and well being of their children.
 Further, the time that we get to spend with our children is already limited.
 Our attorneys are experienced in handling negotiated and litigated child custody disputes.
-Not all custody determinations are contentious.
+Not all custody determinations are contentious, but since divorces are already emotional, custody can also be a heated topic.

 Our attorneys can work with you to negotiate a custody and visitation plan, which is agreeable to all parties involved.
 However, if custody determinations become contentious, you need an experienced family law attorney in your corner, who will fight to make sure that you and your children’s interests are protected.
 The following information may be helpful for you to understand the basics of how child custody and visitation works in California.